 The Disappearance of Christianity in Angleland

 But perhaps the most remarkable break with the Roman past in Anglo-Saxon England concerned religion and the fate of Christianity.
-On the rest of the European continent, non-Christian invaders adopted the religion of the former Roman peoples over whom they are ruling, and the barbarians became Christians.
+On the rest of the European continent, non-Christian invaders adopted the religion of the former Roman peoples over whom they were ruling, and the barbarians became Christians.

-Learn more: Gods and Their Cities in the Roman Empire
+Learn More: Gods and Their Cities in the Roman Empire

 Pope Gregory the Great Tries to Re-Establish Christianity

-Learn more: Imperial Politics and Religion
+Learn More: Imperial Politics and Religion

 Gregory the Great asked, according to tradition, “Who are these people?”
 He was told they were Angli—Angles from Britain, and Gregory the Great supposedly made a famous pun: “No, they don’t look like Angli—they look like angeli to me”—angels rather than Angles.
-Medieval humor is not for everyone, and my telling of that joke dies time and time again.
-Nonetheless, you should experience at least some medieval humor.

 Regardless of whether this was what Gregory the Great said, he did send missionaries to Anglo-Saxon England, and the effort was spearheaded by Augustine of Canterbury.
 He arrived in the southeast of England, specifically in the kingdom of Kent, where an Anglo-Saxon king by the name of Ethelbert had a Christian wife.
-Thus Augustine was able to enjoy a certain amount in success in converting Ethelbert and his followers.
+Thus Augustine was able to enjoy a certain amount of success in converting Ethelbert and his followers.

 St. Patrick and Columba

 Although Augustine had some success, the most successful missionaries operating in Anglo-Saxon England in the 7th century were not from the continent.
-They were actually Irish missionaries who, largely on their own, decided to convert the Anglo-Saxons to Christianity.
+They were Irish missionaries who, largely on their own, decided to convert the Anglo-Saxons to Christianity.
 Ireland had been substantially Christianized by about 500, thanks to the activities of St. Patrick.
 St. Patrick was a Christian kidnapped by Irish raiders, and after being set free, he had returned to Ireland to preach Christianity in the 430s.
 The Irish were responsible for converting many of the people in Britain to Christianity.

 The most famous Irish missionary was someone by the name of Columba, and he was personally responsible for converting many of the Picts of Scotland.
 In 563, Columba founded a famous monastery on an island off the west coast of Scotland named Iona; Iona became the base for successful conversions of the Anglo-Saxons.